Failure to remit and late remittances

 - you deduct the amounts, but do not remit them; or

-If the remittance due date is a Saturday, Sunday, or Canadian public holiday, your remittance is due on the next business day.
+When the due date is a Saturday, a Sunday, or a public holiday recognized by the CRA, it considers your remittance to be on time if the CRA receives it on the next business day.

 The penalty for remitting late is: